-Ticket Office Administrator – Part Time
+Ticket Office Representative – Part Time

-The Oakland Athletics are currently seeking a Ticket Office Administrator for the 2016 season.
+The Oakland Athletics are currently seeking a Ticket Office Representative for the 2016 season.
 This part-time, hourly position will report directly to the Ticket Services Manager and the Box Office Coordinator.

 Duties/Expectations:

 Provide superior face-to-face customer service to Oakland A’s ticket holders at the Ticket Services Office, A’s Box Offices, and throughout the stadium on game day.